- Free delivery over £40

 What is DulcoEase used for?

-DulcoEase capsules are stool softening laxatives that draw water into your stool to make hard, dry stool easier to pass and to make opening your bowels less painful.
+DulcoEase capsules are stool-softening laxatives that draw water into your stool to make hard, dry stool easier to pass and to make opening your bowels less painful.

-- Piles or hemorrhoids
+- Piles or haemorrhoids

 - Anal fissures